nchgroup/gitea-deployer/README.md

 # gitea-deployer
-Fast as Fuck Gitea deployment with Docker Compose and act_runner.
+Fast as Fuck Gitea deployment and act_runner with Docker Compose.

 # First run